Journalism and the Writing Professions

 Location: VC 7-253

 As one of the department’s online experts, Prof. Vera Haller has been instrumental in updating the journalism curriculum to prepare students for the new realities of the news business.
 She created the department’s first course in multimedia reporting, which introduces students to storytelling across platforms by integrating text, photos, audio and video.
-She also helped oversee the creation of a high-tech multimedia laboratory/classroom for the department and is part of a team working on a department project to launch a hyper-local website in the East 20s of Manhattan.
+She also helped oversee the creation of a high-tech multimedia laboratory/classroom for the department.

-Professor Haller remains active as a journalist, reporting and producing multimedia stories -- including video, podcasts and audio-photo features -- for news Web sites such as nytimes.com and worldpoliticsreview.com.
+Professor Haller remains active as a journalist, contributing regularly to The Los Angeles Times and The New York Times.
+She also has written about the local arts scene for the Greater New York section The Wall Street Journal and The Huffington Post's New York site.
+She has reported and produced multimedia stories -- including video, podcasts and audio-photo features -- for news Web sites such as nytimes.com and worldpoliticsreview.com.
 She has also written for The Columbia Journalism Review and The Gotham Gazette.

 Before joining the faculty at Baruch, Professor Haller was the editor in chief of amNewYork, a daily newspaper published by the Tribune Company, where she shaped coverage for more than 300,000 readers.
 Before moving to amNewYork, Professor Haller was editor of NYNewsday.com, Newsday’s Web site devoted to New York City news.
 A founding staff members, she helped launch the award-winning site after the terrorist attacks of Sept.
 11, 2001.
 At NYNewsday.com, Professor Haller practiced all aspects of online journalism – from updating the site with breaking news to shooting and editing video reports to producing large multimedia features.
 Professor Haller won a New York Press Club Front Page Award in 2005 for a Web feature about the subway system’s centennial.